HridayM25/Multimodal-Psychological-Markers/README.md

 ## Step 5 :

-Take an element wise multiplication
+Take an element wise multiplication, then stacking for the final step